sarah-falehh/psychologist-appointment-platform/README.md

 ## Configuration

-Create an environment file for local configuration if the application uses environment variables.
+Create an environment file when environment-based configuration is used:

 ```text
 .env